How to Manage Windows LAPS with Intune

 • Reset password: upon expiry of the grace period, the managed account password will be reset.

-• Reset the password and logoff the managed account: upon expiry of the grace period, the managed account password will be reset and any interactive logon session using managed account will be terminated.
+• Reset the password and log off the managed account: upon the expiry of the grace period, the managed account password will be reset and any interactive logon session using the managed account will be terminated.

-• Rest the password and reboot: upon expiry of the grace period, the managed account password will be reset and managed device will be immediately rebooted.
+• Rest the password and reboot: upon the expiry of the grace period, the managed account password will be reset and the managed device will be immediately rebooted.

 Intune - LAPS policy configurations